Cloudtastrophe/simple_shell/README.md

-# simple_shell
-This is a simple shell project for ALX
+This is an Alx simple shell project written by Ifiemi Williams Igoniseigha